 The residential purchase agreement includes a separate form called Transfer Disclosure Statement (“TDS”).
 This form is required to disclose any known defects in a residential property containing up to four dwelling units.
 Civil Code section 1102 obligates the seller to disclose the condition of the property.
 The TDS is not a warranty, but it can be relied upon by the buyer as the basis for a lawsuit if the disclosures are incorrect and the correct information was within the personal knowledge of the seller through the exercise of ordinary care.

 A violation of section 1102 is a form of fraud.
 E.g. Peake v.
 Underwood (2014) 227 Cal.
 App.
-4th 428, 442 (violation of section 1102 is statutory fraud).
+4th 428, 442 (real estate agent only liable for fraud if they failed to disclose facts based on reasonably competent and diligent visual inspection of the property).
 Fraud brings with it potential recovery of punitive damages.
 Civil Code section 3294 permits punitive damages for oppression, fraud, or malice.
 For section 3294 purposes, “fraud” means an intentional misrepresentation, deceit, or concealment of a material fact known to the defendant with the intention on the part of the defendant of thereby depriving a person of property or legal rights or otherwise causing injury.

 Punitive damages are awarded “for the sake of example and by way of punishing the defendant.”
 Where the lawsuit is not contested because defendant has defaulted by failure to file an answer, it is still possible to recover punitive damages if you have clear and convincing evidence of fraud.
 But you must clear legal hurdles.